min2ha/ukwa-site/content/target/55776/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Repeal bill published by the government

 MPs must "work together" on Brexit, the minister in charge of the UK's EU exit said, as he published a bill to convert EU law into British law.
 Brexit Secretary David Davis said he would "work with anyone" to make it a success, but he faces opposition.
 Liberal Democrat leader Tim Farron told the government: "This will be hell."  abour's shadow Brexit secretary Sir Keir Starmer made it clear his party would not support the Bill in its current form.